Dennis A. Smith, P.E.

-National Clean Cities Director and Vehicle Technologies Deployment Manager
+National Clean Cities Director and Technology Deployment Manager

-Dennis Smith is the national Clean Cities director and serves as the technology deployment manager for the U.S. Department of Energy's (DOE) Office of Vehicle Technologies in Washington, D.C.
-His duties include working closely with truck and auto manufacturers, fuel providers, state and regional governments, national laboratories, public safety officials, and other key stakeholders to expand the use of alternative fuels and other petroleum-reduction technologies and practices in the transportation sector.
-Other DOE duties have included managing a research and development portfolio related to renewable and alternative fuels, and engine and vehicle development.
+Dennis Smith is the National Clean Cities Director and serves as the Technology Deployment Manager for the U.S. Department of Energy's (DOE) Vehicle Technologies Office in Washington, D.C.
+In addition to coordinating the efforts of nearly 100 designated Clean Cities coalitions across the country, his duties include working closely with truck and auto manufacturers, fuel providers, state and regional governments, national laboratories, public safety officials, and other key stakeholders to expand the use of alternative fuels and other petroleum-reduction technologies and practices in the transportation sector.
+Other DOE duties have included managing a research and development portfolio related to energy efficiency, renewable and alternative fuels, and engine and vehicle development.

-Smith is a registered professional engineer and a certified energy manager and has been working in the energy and environmental industry for over 30 years.
-In addition, Smith holds an unrestricted license as a heating, ventilating, and air conditioning (HVAC) contractor specializing in energy and air-quality control technologies.
+Smith is a registered professional engineer and has been working in the energy and environmental industry for over 30 years.
+In addition, Smith holds an unrestricted license as a heating, ventilating, and air conditioning (HVAC) professional specializing in energy management and air-quality control technologies.

 From 1992 to 1996, Smith served as president of the American Gas Association's Olympic Clean Air Team, which was responsible for all logistics and operations associated with the fleet of 600 natural gas vehicles used to support the 1996 Atlanta Summer Olympics.

 1000 Independence Ave, SW EE-2G